 In my case, the opportunity cost of staying was too high, but everyone’s configuration of personalities, strengths, and circumstances is different – what worked for me might not work for you, and vice versa.

-The very ironic thing is that I care hugely about education, and almost every business I’ve been involved in has had an educational component – from my start-up that built software teaching kids how to read, to my consulting work that involves a ton of knowledge transfer, to our coaching program here at Firepole Marketing, that turns non-marketers into expert marketers.
+The very ironic thing is that I care hugely about education, and almost every business I’ve been involved in has had an educational component – from my start-up that built software teaching kids how to read, to my consulting work that involves a ton of knowledge transfer, to our coaching program here at Mirasee, that turns non-marketers into expert marketers.